 Whatever your career or industry, soft skills can make or break you.
 Travis Kalanick lacked a significant one: self-awareness.
 Self-delusion can cause you to make bad business decisions, take relationships for granted and fail to drive growth and profits.
 Kalanick was driven by ruthless competitiveness, wasted money and fostered a “bro culture” that favored toxic masculinity and bullying.
 His missteps included the following:

 Working nonstop, Neumann added 12,500 employees and half a million users in 111 cities and 29 countries in less than a decade.
 By 2018, however, the company had lost $2 billion.
 However, because WeWork’s valuation continued to rise, Neumann didn’t rein in expenses.
-Instead, he purchased a $60 million private jet, spent $90 million on six homes and employed many nannies, chefs and personal assistants.
+Instead, he purchased a $60 million private jet, spent $90 million on six homes, and employed numerous nannies, chefs and personal assistants.
 Investors saw the lavish lifestyle and bought in.

 However, it wasn’t long before Neumann’s over-the-top lifestyle caught up with him.
 With the company bleeding money before going public and accusations of wildly inappropriate workplace behavior, the executive faced growing pressure to give up his post.
-Amid allegations of questionable business practices, including using the company to unethically benefit himself, Neumann resigned from WeWork in 2019.
+Amid allegations of questionable business practices, including self-dealing and using the company to unethically benefit himself, Neumann resigned from WeWork in 2019.

 Similar to Kalanick and Super Pumped, Neumann was unflatteringly portrayed in the Apple TV+ series WeCrashed in 2022.
 Together, the programs serve as a warning to CEOs: Never get too big for your britches.